Active Vessel Traffic Management (AVTM) Program

 Centralized scheduling system

-As a key component of active vessel traffic management, the centralized scheduling system enables the port authority to prioritize and sequence the movements of cargo ships, tugs and barges in and out of the Port of Vancouver, for enhanced maritime safety and port efficiently.
-Every day, the system provides the port authority with the best available tide and current data and supply chain insights, allowing us to determine optimal transit windows and schedules based on prevailing demands, needs and circumstances.
+The centralized scheduling system is the backbone of active vessel traffic management at the Port of Vancouver.
+It helps the port authority plan the movements of cargo vessels, cruise ships, and tugs pulling cargo through its busiest waterways and traffic control zones.
+The system provides the best available tide and current data and supply chain insights allowing us to determine optimal transit windows based on prevailing demands, needs, and circumstances.

 Overview of traffic control zones within the Vancouver Fraser Port Authority’s jurisdictional waters: